RuoyuSu012/Office-Sitting-Posture-Detecting/README.md

 This is a software that can detect the sitting position of a person in the office.

-We used the code from "https://github.com/nvinayvarma189/Sitting-Posture-Recognition" as a basis to extend.
+We referred to the code from "https://github.com/nvinayvarma189/Sitting-Posture-Recognition" as a basis to extend.

 The output can tell you how a person sits, including back posture, arm posture, and leg posture, and outputs (analyse/evaluate) whether the person's sitting posture is “bad posture” or not.